Your trusted partner in cosmetic care abroad

 When Can You Return to Work and Exercise?

 Desk-based or remote work is usually manageable within 5–7 days, though visible bruising may still be present and you might prefer to work on video-off for a few extra days.
 Light walking is fine from day one.
+Hold off on driving until swelling no longer blurs your vision and you no longer need frequent lubricating drops, usually around the end of the first week to early in the second, and never drive on the day of surgery or while your eyes feel gritty.
 Gym workouts, running, and anything that raises blood pressure should wait until 3–4 weeks post-surgery to avoid provoking swelling or bleeding in the healing tissues.
 Swimming and contact sports require at least 4–6 weeks.

 When Will You See Final Results?